Soundbone Traditional Arts

 Christina Smith

 Christina is recognised as one of the foremost exponents of traditional Newfoundland fiddling.
 Since 1982 she has been collecting, researching, performing, teaching, and publishing Newfoundland traditional music.
-She teaches with the Suzuki Talent Education Program of St. John’s, and has instructed a course in Traditional Newfoundland Fiddling at Memorial University.
+She teaches with the Suzuki Talent Education Program of St. John’s, and instructs a course in Traditional Newfoundland Fiddling at Memorial University.
 Christina tours internationally and records with the award-winning groups ‘Jean Hewson and Christina Smith’ and ‘Frank Maher and the Mahers Bahers’.
-She is the founder and director of the STEP Fiddlers, a group of young musicians who have been performing and recording Newfoundland tunes since 1982.
+She is the founder and past director of the STEP Fiddlers, a group of young musicians who have been performing and recording Newfoundland tunes since 1982.

 Dave Panting